Allegany State Park: Administration building

 Built in the Tudor Style during the depression era, this building has been extensively modernized, but still keeps its cozy rustic charm.
 It houses the Red House Rental Offices, the NYS Park Police Station, the park's natural history museum, the Red House Gift Shop, the Red House Restaurant and the Allegany Regional offices for the New York State Office of Parks, Recreation and Historic Preservation (NYSOPRHP).

 The Administration Building also has a sitting room with a large bay window overlooking Red House Lake.
 This room is used for functions and meetings, and is equipped with two wood-burning fireplaces.
-The gift shop is operated by J-Con Parks, Inc. The rental office, gift shop, museum, and Park Police Station are located on the main level of the building.
+The rental office, gift shop, museum, and Park Police Station are located on the main level of the building.
 The restaurant, Allegany Regional Offices of NYSOPRHP, and park offices are located on the upper level of the building.
 The basement includes offices and storage.

 Old Quaker Store Museum

 Opened in 1996, the Old Quaker Store Museum features exhibits about the park's history, natural history and development.
 The museum is located in Salamanca, New York.